Invite Anne To Speak At Your Sunday Service

 Lessons From My Year Of Living Spiritually: Anne's memoir documents her journey away from the fundamentalist church of her youth to finding a home among Unitarians in midlife.
 She shares insights from her whirlwind year of experimenting with 24 spiritual practices—from singing to solitude to going to a witch camp and heading out on a pilgrimage—and how they taught her to live more attentively and authentically in the world.

-How To Find Your Tribe: The power of community
+How To Find Your People: The power of community

 In all our searching, the only thing we've found that makes the emptiness bearable is each other,” wrote the astronomer Carl Sagan.
 Today 40% of people say they are chronically lonely.
 The decline in association with traditional religion corresponds with a rise in secular gatherings that create solidarity, enhance personal growth and allow for the kind of transcendence we usually associate with religious feeling—everything from death cafes to drumming circles, storytelling gatherings and social action.
 Everyone needs a tribe.
 This talk explores the importance of finding yours.